Map Tile/File

 call, where the UDF runs within a single HTTP response.
 In File

-mode, the UDF doesn't receive a bbox
+mode, the UDF doesn't receive a bounds

 object to spatially filter data into tiles.